 Dehydrate scallions to add a punch of fresh flavor to your spice cabinet and up your onion powder game.
 Use this simple technique to dehydrate green onions and create a twist on traditional onion powder.

 So, are they Scallions or Green Onions

 Actually, they're both.
 They are a member of the allium family, with a similar pungent flavor as onions, though a little milder.
 They're used mostly as a garnish (white bulbous portion) to punch some fresh flavor into soups, or as a garnish (the green tops) on rice, salads, potatoes, etc., similar to how chives are used.

-Because they are so inexpensive at the store, and are so easy to grow (and regrow), you might think that scallions aren't worth dehydrating.
-But for stocking your pantry, having home dehydrated green onion stalks is infinitely better than the store-bought version you get at the store that is lifeless and tasteless.
-It's a vegetable I choose to add to my pantry for use during the winter, and to save me from a trip to the store if I've forgotten to purchase some for our homemade ramen.
+Because they are so inexpensive and are so easy to grow (and regrow), you might think that scallions aren't worth dehydrating.
+But having home dehydrated green onion stalks is infinitely better than the store-bought version you get at the store that is lifeless and tasteless.

-While most grocers only sell dried chives on the spice aisle, dried green onions can extend the flavor range of your home spice selection.
-Chives are cute, but they don't hold the same flavor punch that green onions do.
+While most grocers only sell dried chives on the spice aisle, dried scallions can extend the flavor range of your home spice selection.
+Chives are cute, but they don't hold the same flavor punch.